locationtech-labs/geopyspark/docs/guides/catalog.rst

 Saving a Pyramid
 ~~~~~~~~~~~~~~~~

-For those that are unfamiliar with the ``Pyramid`` class, please see the
+For those that are unfamiliar with the :class:`~gepyspark.geotrellis.layer.Pyramid`
-[Pyramid section] of the visualization guide.
-Otherwise, please continue
+class, please see the [Pyramid section] of the visualization guide.
+Otherwise,
-on.
+please continue on.

 As of right now, there is no way to directly save a ``Pyramid``.
 However, because a ``Pyramid`` is just a collection of